Welcome to Chicago’s premier chess tournament for students in grades K-12

 *** INDIVIDUAL & TEAM TROPHIES ***

-The Renaissance Knights Chess Foundation, the Kasparov Chess Foundation, the Chicago Public Schools Academic Chess program, and SBB Research Group, are pleased to invite players from across the Midwest to play in the largest and most prestigious USCF rated tournament in Chicago; the 15th Annual Greater Chicago K-12 Championships.
+The Renaissance Knights Chess Foundation, Kasparov Chess Foundation, Chicago Public Schools Academic Chess program, and SBB Research Group are excited to invite players from across the Midwest to compete in the 15th Annual Greater Chicago K-12 Championships—the largest and most prestigious USCF-rated tournament in Chicago.

-The tournament is open to all students up to grade 12.
-Players will participate in the following categories: Primary (K-4), Elementary (K-6), Junior High (K-8) High School (K-12) sections.
+This tournament is open to all students up to grade 12, with competition divided into the following sections: Primary (K-4), Elementary (K-6), Junior High (K-8), and High School (K-12).

-Thanks to the support of SBB Research Group and Chicago Public Schools Academic Chess we are able to provide no cost entry to Chicago Public School students and students from Title I low income – under resourced schools .
-Registration must be done online by 1/24.
+Thanks to the generous support of SBB Research Group and Chicago Public Schools Academic Chess, we are pleased to offer no-cost entry to Chicago Public School students and those from Title I low-income and under-resourced schools.
+Please note that registration must be completed online by January 27.

 As the City of Chicago’s official chess championship, the top individual & team from Chicago, in each of the championship sections, will be recognized as the City Champions.